beyluta/tf2-server-launcher/README.md

 # Building the project

-Make sure that both of these are installed.
-There is no guarantee that this will work on other versions of Node or Angular.
+Make sure these are installed.
+There is no guarantee that it will work on other versions of Angular, Electron, or Node.

 > This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

+> This project uses [Node](https://github.com/nodejs/node) version 19.3.0

-> This project was developed under [Electron](https://www.npmjs.com/package/electron) version 10.0.0.
+> This project uses [Electron](https://www.npmjs.com/package/electron) version 10.0.0.

 <br>